department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description"  class="va-introtext">

-If you have a disability that was caused by—or got worse because of—your active military service, you may be able to get disability benefits from VA.
-Find out if you can get financial support and other benefits like health care.
+Find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
+Compensation may include financial support and other benefits like health care.

 </div>